bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

 reference genome and the number of UMIs that were associated with the mutant in each sample.

-| After editing the relevant config.yaml file sections, you can execute the
+| After editing the relevant config.yaml file sections you can execute the
-variant_calling script with:
+variant_calling script (while in the tutorial_dataset folder) with:
 | :code:`bash variant_calling.sh`

 Interpreting the variant calling
 --------------------------------
-In the pre-configured settings, output of the check_run_stats step will go to a folder called 'variant.'
+In the pre-configured settings, output of the check_run_stats step will go to a folder called 'stats_and_variant_calling.'
 This is controlled by the variant_calling_folder variable in the config.yaml file.
 There are a few key output files that are useful to examine:

 - **variants.vcf.gz**: Each row of this file is a genomic position.
 Each column is an individual sample.
 For the rows that have mutations, the codes